ctopher7/react-native-github-user-profile/README.md

 you should see generated apk named app-release.apk

 to build IPA:
-open ios/githubprofile/githubprofile.xcworkspace
+- open ios/githubprofile/githubprofile.xcworkspace
+- manage your app signing

-go to Products -> Analyze
+- go to Products -> Analyze